mithi/deep-blueberry/src/ch3-deep-sequence-models.md

 # Deep Sequence Models

-- Learn what RNNs, LSTMs, and GRUs are
+- Learn what RNNs, LSTMs, and GRUs are and what problems they can solve

 ## Videos and Readings